 The Canteen, named The Hunger Barn is run by a Manager and volunteers.
 It operates under the Healthy Eating Guidelines.

-- Canteen is open at lunch and recess times every day except MONDAY.
+- Canteen is open at lunch and recess times Tuesday, Thursday and Friday.

 - Lunches may be purchased from the school’s canteen.
-Orders are written on lunch bags and the money enclosed.
+Orders can be placed on line using the Flexischools app or written on lunch bags/pouches with the money enclosed.
 (Lunch bags are available for a nominal price from the office.)